5 Ways to Get Your Foot in the Door in Cyber Security

 How long will it take to become a cyber security expert?

 It depends.
-If you already have a degree in computer science or engineering or are already working in the field, you could become an expert in as little as One to two years.
+If you already have a computer science or engineering degree or are already working in the field, you could become an expert in as little as One to two years.

 However, if you’re starting and want to become an expert, it will take longer—even if you’re working full-time at an entry-level position.
 Here are some factors that may impact how long it takes: